dguisadom/GPTranslator/README.md

 Run GPTranslate from the command-line, providing the path to the JSON file, the target language, and the path to a .txt file containing the context description:

-`python gptranslate.py --json_path path/to/file.json --target_language es --context_text_file path/to/context.txt`
+`python gptranslate.py --json_path path/to/file.json --target_language ES --context_text_file path/to/context.txt`

 If you run GPTranslate without any arguments, it will prompt you to enter the necessary information: